Melacon/LINC-WE/README.md

  * OpenFlow Capable Switch - ability to run multiple logical switches,
  * Support for [OF-Config 1.1.1][ofc11] management protocol,
  * Modular architecture, easily extensible.
- * Support for ONF TR-532 Microwave Information Model through a NETCONF interface
+ * Support for [ONF TR-532 Microwave Information Model][onftr532] through a NETCONF interface

 ## How to use it?